denaro-coin/denaro/README.md

   - `--setup-db`: Limits the setup script's actions to only configure the PostgreSQL database, excluding the execution of other operations such as virtual environment setup and dependency installation.

   - `--skip-package-install`: Skips APT package installation.
-This can be used for Linux distributions that do not use APT as a package manager.
-However, it is important that the required system packages are installed prior to using the setup script in order for it to work corectly.
+This can be used for Linux distributions that do not utilize APT as a package manager.
+However, it is important that the required system packages are installed prior to running the setup script (For more details refer to: *Installation for Non-Debian Based Systems*).

 **Execute the commands below to initiate the installation:**